end-4/dots-hyprland/README.md

 [ yay as AUR helper ]
 yay -S cava geticons gtklock gtklock-playerctl-module gtklock-powerbar-module gtklock-userinfo-module python-material-color-utilities swww gojq wlogout hyprland-git eww-wayland-git
 ```
+- Manual setup
+   - Get "Plasma browser integration" extension for your browser
+   - Run `usermod -aG video <USERNAME>` for brightness control to work
 - Stuff that you might wanna install if you didn't start as a lazyass on EndeavourOS+Gnome like me (install these if you decide to use my hyprland.conf)
 ```
 gnome-keyring polkit-gnome
 ```